kmoir/stuffthatmatters/doc.md

 *Mass incarceration also has an abysmal record.
 Recidivism is high, and imprisonment breaks up and impoverishes families.
 A newly published study from the Russell Sage Foundation found that incarceration of a family member is associated with a 64 percent decline in household assets, magnifying poverty and the race gap in America.
 And the 2.6 million American children who have a parent in prison or jail pay an enormous price.*
 <sup>[36](#myfootnote36)</sup>

 The most common reason for a woman to be incarcerated in America is drug abuse.
-Until drug addiction is treated as a public health issue, rather than a moral failing worthy of long prison sentences, families will continue to have their bonds strained by separation, and children with a parent in prison will continue to be economically.
+Until drug addiction is treated as a public health issue, rather than a moral failing worthy of long prison sentences, families will continue to have their bonds strained by separation, and children with a parent in prison will continue to be economically devastated.

 ##After Prison

 After completng their sentences, prisoners face a new set of struggles.
 A person with a felony conviction may not be be able to vote for a certain period of time or forever.
-The Supreme Court has upheld this restriction not violating the 14th amendment.<sup>[33](#myfootnote33)</sup>
+The Supreme Court has upheld this restriction as not violating the 14th amendment.<sup>[33](#myfootnote33)</sup>

 People with a felony conviction are often unable to qualify for many types of employment, public housing, federally funded health benefits, food stamps and educational benefits, depending on the jurisdiction.
 Judges are not under obligation to inform the accused that they will lose these rights if they plead out to a felony.